 FICO Is About To Change Credit Scores.
-Should You Worry?
+Here's Why It Matters

-Your credit score can determine whether you can buy a car, get certain jobs, or rent an apartment.
+Your credit score can determine whether you can buy a car, get certain jobs or rent an apartment.
 It's a big deal.
 And so is this: Credit scores for many Americans are about to change — even if they don't do anything.

 The changes will be extensive.
 About 40 million Americans are likely to see their credit scores drop by 20 points or more, and an equal number should go up by as much, according to Joanne Gaskin, vice president of scores and analytics at FICO, the company at the heart of the credit scoring system.

 Every five years or so, FICO updates the way it determines credit scores.
-This time the biggest change is in how it treats personal loans, Gaskin says.
+This time, the biggest change is in how it treats personal loans, Gaskin says.

 Personal loans are growing faster than any other consumer debt category; Americans owe more than $300 billion on them.
 There are all kinds of personal loan offers in the mail, online and on TV.
 Many promise to lower your interest rate by consolidating credit card debt into a single loan.